 - Notify our office and your notetaker at least twenty-four hours in advance if you will not be in class.
-(If you do not show up to class, the notetaker has the right to leave after waiting twenty minutes.)
+(If you do not show up to class, the notetaker will leave after waiting twenty minutes.)

 - You may arrange to collect your notes from your notetaker after class; otherwise, you may pick them up from our office in room 238 Shuster Hall.

 - Communicate with your notetaker; if you have a preferred style or if you are having trouble understanding your notes, discuss this with your notetaker.
 He or she is there to help you succeed.
 (If problems persist, bring it to the attention of the SDS notetaker coordinator.)